Coding Gain for Age of Information in a Multi-source System with Erasure Channel: Analysis of Average

 In the uncoded status-update system, if a packet is not successfully received then it's discarded.
-The probability that the packet is not successful is $\pers$ which is given in Corollary \ref{cor:pe}.
-The inter-arrival time of receptions is $X_j=xK\ell$ when $x$ is the number of transmission attempts between successful transmissions.
+The probability that a packet is not successfully received is $\pers$, which is given in Corollary \ref{cor:pe}.
+The inter-arrival time of receptions is $X_j=xK\ell$ when $x$ is the number of transmission attempts between successful transmissions for a generic source $S_i$.
 As $x$ follows geometric distribution, the probability mass function (pmf) of $\mathsf{X}_j$ becomes

 If the packet is successfully received then the instantaneous $\AoI$ drops to $\ell$ as it takes $\ell$ slots to transmit a packet.
-Thus the instantaneous $\AoI$ behaves like a sawtooth function as shown in Fig. \ref{fig:AoI-uncoded}.
+Thus, the instantaneous $\AoI$ behaves like a sawtooth function as shown in Fig. \ref{fig:AoI-uncoded}.
 Using \eqref{eq:pmf_X_uncoded}, we can obtain $\mathbb{E}[X] = \frac{K\ell}{1-\pers}$ and $\text{Var}[X] = \frac{\pers K^2\ell^2}{(1-\pers)^2}$.
 From this and \eqref{eq:AvgAoI}, our next lemma follows. \begin{lemma} The average $\AoI$ of source $S_i$ for the uncoded update system is \bea \Delta_i = \dfrac{K\ell(1+\pers)}{2(1-\pers)} + \ell. \eea If $K\gg\frac{2(1-\pers)}{1+\pers}$, the average $\AoI$ for a generic source can be approximated as

 \end{lemma}